Chiral Properties of $(2\!+\!1)$-Flavor QCD in Magnetic Fields at Zero Temperature: Continuum Extrapolation

+Since the estimator itself is constructed by combining the accepted analysis choices within each bootstrap sample, this interval is interpreted as the total uncertainty of the final combined estimator.
+In this way, both the bootstrap fluctuations and the variation among the accepted analysis choices are propagated through the same final distribution.
+A representative example for $M_{\pi^0}$ at $eB=0.81~\mathrm{GeV}^2$ is shown in~\autoref{fig:pion_Nb8_cont_extr}.

 For decay constants, only the AICc-selected analysis is applicable, since the Lanczos method yields eigenvalues but not matrix elements.
-We therefore use the same two extrapolation ans\"atze (linear in $a^2$ with the three finest spacings and quadratic with all four), and for each bootstrap sample we average the two continuum values to define the sample’s continuum estimate.
-The final result is again taken as the median and central 68\% interval of the resulting bootstrap distribution.
+In this case, only the two continuum-extrapolation \textit{Ans\"atze} contribute to the analysis variation.
+For each bootstrap sample, we therefore average the linear and quadratic continuum estimates to define the bootstrap estimator.
+The central value is taken as the median of the resulting bootstrap distribution, and the quoted uncertainty is defined from its 16th--84th percentile interval in the same way as above, again using the larger of the upper and lower deviations from the median when quoting a single symmetric uncertainty.
 A representative example for $f_{\pi^0}$ at $eB=0.81~\mathrm{GeV}^2$ is shown in \autoref{fig:dc_pion_Nb8_cont_extr}.

-The renormalized chiral condensates, $\Delta\Sigma_{ud}$ and $\Delta\Sigma_{sd}$, are extrapolated using the same procedure as for the decay constants, i.e.\ averaging the linear and quadratic continuum estimates within each bootstrap sample and quoting the median and central 68\% interval of the resulting bootstrap distribution.
+The renormalized chiral condensates $\Delta\Sigma_{ud}$ and $\Delta\Sigma_{sd}$ are extrapolated using the same procedure as for the decay constants.

+For transparency, the continuum central values and bootstrap uncertainties obtained from the individual analysis choices are listed in Appendix~C together with the final quoted results.